 Each spring is such a glorious time of year.
 As the cliché goes it is the time of renewal and birth.
 For us in the miniature horse world it is the much anticipated time of foaling.
 Around this time last year many of us were plotting on how to produce that perfect foal.
 The stallion and mare were bred.
 With great anticipation we have been waiting for more or less eleven months to see the results from our breeding efforts.

 The process of birth is a miraculous event.
 The common indicators of imminent birth raise our level of anticipation.
 Numerous, soft bowel movements within an hour or two of foaling.
 Nest building behaviors of pawing the stall bedding starts.
 Sometimes the mare repeatedly yawns.
 The frequent pacing in circles and looking at their sides further raises our awareness of what is coming.
 We are all diligent and make sure to be in attendance.
 We watch the active labor start when the mare actually lies on her side and begins the forceful contractions.
 We may even hear the forceful gush of fluid as the mare’s “water” breaks.
-We next observe the “bubble” appear at the mare’s vulva, followed shortly by the foals front legs then head.
+We next observe the milky colored “bubble” (amniotic sac) appears at the mare’s vulva. followed shortly by the foals front legs then head all encased within the sac.
 With a few more forceful contractions, the entire foal is delivered.
 We make sure the amniotic sac is broken away from the foal’s head so it can breath.
 The vast majority of foalings follow this typical progression.
 What a breathtaking experience!

 But what do we do if the delivery does not proceed in the orderly manner as described above?
 What are you going to do if your mare begins active labor and one of the following things happens.
 1. The mare has been having heavy contractions for 10 minutes and you have not witnessed the water break.
 2. The mare has been having contractions and she begins to either roll repeatedly or gets up and down and rolls after about 10 minutes of labor.
 3. The bubble presents itself at the mare’s vulva or you notice a foot in the bubble but after a period of additional contractions, there is no progress of the foal to be born.